A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Our guide to financial assistance for Medicare beneficiaries in Minnesota explains these benefits, including Medicare Savings Programs, Extra Help, long-term care coverage, and income guidelines for assistance.

-How is Minnesota handling Medicaid renewals after the pandemic?
+How many people were disenrolled from Minnesota Medicaid after the pandemic?

 During the COVID pandemic, from March 2020 through March 2023, Medicaid disenrollments were paused nationwide.
 But that rule ended March 31, 2023.
-Medicaid disenrollments resumed in Minnesota in July 2023, and by January 2024, more than 177,000 people had been disenrolled from Medicaid in Minnesota.7
+Medicaid disenrollments resumed in Minnesota in July 2023, and 439,480 Minnesota residents were disenrolled from Medicaid during the year-long “unwinding” of the pandemic-era continuous coverage rule.11

 People who are no longer eligible for Medicaid may find that they’re eligible for MinnesotaCare instead.
 And people who aren’t eligible for either program are likely to be eligible for either an employer’s health plan or a subsidized policy through MNsure, the state-run exchange.

-Minnesota enacted SF2265 in 2023, which ensures that for Medical Assistance enrollees who are subject to asset tests, including those age 65 and older, assets will be disregarded during their first renewal after the pandemic-era continuous coverage period, and will not be taken into consideration until their second annual renewal.9
+Minnesota enacted SF2265 in 2023, which ensured that for Medical Assistance enrollees who are subject to asset tests, including those age 65 and older, assets were disregarded during their first renewal after the pandemic-era continuous coverage period, and would not be taken into consideration until their second annual renewal.14

 Minnesota Medicaid estate recovery is now limited to cases in which long-term care was provided